zedparsa/Flowsense-ids/README.md

 ---

 #### 5) Build shared time windows
-This block turns continuous packet timestamps into a discrete per-second index and builds a complete window range (including seconds with zero packets).
+This is the key transformation that turns packet logs into a time-series dataset.
+Packets arrive at irregular continuous timestamps, but signal extraction needs discrete, comparable bins so every second (or window) becomes one observation.

 ```python
     times = df["time"]